Nicholas D. Wolfwood: Casting

 In the first Trigun animated adaptation, Wolfwood was voiced by Shō Hayami.
 In retrospect, he cherishes his early work, claiming he felt loved, especially when interacting with Vash's actor.
 For Stampede he was replaced by Yoshimasa Hosoya who talked about the various layers of Wolfwood's appeal, such as the shady Kansai dialect, his tingling danger, and the various sides of emotions he expresses between dangerous or caring.

 Jeff Nimoy voiced Wolfwood in the original Trigun anime though he was first cast for Vash.
 After failing to dub one of Vash's lines, a Japanese man asked him if he smoked cigarettes but still fit for the Wolfwood as his character smokes.
 This led to Nimoy being instead cast for Wolfwood.
 After recording for Digimon, Nimoy met director Joe Romersa for the cast of Trigun.
 In eleven hours, Nimoy did the recording of all of Wolfwood's lines including his death which left him tired.
-Nimoy was suprised by how famous he became in the next years as people were shocked to hear his voice in and feel Wolfwood's voice.
+Nimoy was surprised by how famous he became in the next years as people were shocked to hear his voice in and feel Wolfwood's voice.
 As time went on, Nimoy took a liking to his work as Wolfwood and befriended Vash's actor.

 For the film, Wolfwood was voiced by Brad Hawkins.
 He was replaced by David Matranga for the Stampede anime.